GSA/ficam-management/_pm-playbook/10_acquis.md

 #### IT Schedule 70

-IT Schedule 70 is under the Multiple Award Schedule (MAS) program and gives agencies direct access to commercial experts who are able to address the needs of the government IT Community through a series of Special Item Number (SINs).
+[IT Schedule 70](https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70){:target="blank"} is under the Multiple Award Schedule (MAS) program and gives agencies direct access to commercial experts who are able to address the needs of the government IT Community through a series of Special Item Number (SINs).
 These SINs cover most of the general purpose commercial IT hardware, software, and services and should be used by agencies as needed to meet their mission objectives as well as ICAM initiatives.

 * Refer to SINs 132-60 through 152-62, to find procurement needs to your agency’s ICAM program.
 These schedules include electronic credentials, PKI services, and HSPD-12 product and services.
 * If you agency uses an acquisition vehicle other than GSA IT Schedule 70, your agency will take responsibility for ensuring compliance with the applicable federal standards and requirements.

-#### IT Schedule 84
+#### IT Schedule 84:

 ICAM implementations often require the acquisition of security products and services, particularly items related to Physical Access Control Systems (PACS).
-These items may be procured using Schedule 84, which includes a full suite of solutions for law enforcement, security, facilities management, fire, rescue, clothing, marine craft, and emergency/disaster response.
+These items may be procured using [IT Schedule 84](https://www.gsa.gov/acquisition/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement){:target="blank"}, which includes a full suite of solutions for law enforcement, security, facilities management, fire, rescue, clothing, marine craft, and emergency/disaster response.
 Agency procurement personnel may purchase resources off of both schedules to meet their ICAM implementation needs.
 For example, an agency trying to modernize their PACS could purchase new PIV card readers for access control points off of Schedule 84 and purchase services from the system integrator off of Schedule 70.

-When purchasing products and services for its HSPD-12 implementation, an agency must also follow OMB M-06-18 and leverage the Federal Information Processing Standards 201 (FIPS 201) Evaluation Program Approved Products List (APL).
-In addition to the requirements governing federal acquisitions, an agency has other resources at its disposal to support acquisition for its ICAM program, including the GSA Schedules.
+When purchasing products and services for its HSPD-12 implementation, an agency must also follow M-06-18 and leverage the FIPS 201 Evaluation Program APL.
+In addition to the requirements governing federal acquisitions, an agency has other resources at its disposal to support acquisition for its ICAM program, including GSA Schedules and the [Physical Access Control Systems (PACS) Customer Ordering Guide](https://www.gsa.gov/cdnstatic/Guide_to_PACS_-_REVISED_060717.pdf){:target="blank"}, developed by GSA, to serve as a PACS products and services ordering guide.

 ## Benefits
 ---